 - If you specify a single file, and the

-target is an existing directory; then the file is moved to the specified directory. - To rename a file, you need to specify a single file as a
+destinationtarget is an existing directory; then the file is moved to the specified directory. - To rename a file, you need to specify a single file as a

-and single file as adestination
+sourceand single file as adestinationtarget.

-For example, to rename the file file1.txt
+For example, to rename the file file1.txt as file2.txt you would run:

 mv file1.txt file2.txt

-Renaming multiple files with the mv
+Renaming multiple files with the mv Command

-a command can rename only one file at a time, but it can be used in conjunction with other commands, such as find
+The mv a command can rename only one file at a time, but it can be used in conjunction with other commands, such as find or inside bash for or while loops to rename multiple files.

-The following example shows how to use the Bash for loop to rename all .html
+The following example shows how to use the Bash for loop to rename all .html files in the current directory by changing the .html extension to .php.

 for f in *.html; do